markjamesm/BaseballSharp/docfx/index.md

 # Baseball Sharp

-This is the documentation website for [Baseball Sharp](https://github.com/markjamesm/Baseball-Sharp), an unofficial C# wrapper for the public facing (but undocumented) MLB Stats API.
+This is the documentation website for [Baseball Sharp](https://github.com/markjamesm/Baseball-Sharp), an unofficial C# wrapper library for the public facing (but undocumented) MLB Stats API.
 Currently in an early alpha status, Baseball Sharp is in active development and is built on .NET 5.0.

 * [Nuget Package](https://www.nuget.org/packages/BaseballSharp/0.1.1-alpha).